zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 }
 ```

-By using ```stdin``` we can supply the data to hash using a file instead of the command line.
-For example, if our file ```input.txt``` is in the same directory as the project, we can use the following shell command after building with ```cargo build --release```:
+We can supply the data to hash using a file instead of the command line by using `stdin` .
+For example, if the file `input.txt` is in the same directory as the project, we can use the following shell command after building with `cargo build --release`:

 ```sh
 ./target/release/examples/sha256_bool < input.txt
 ```

-Our implementation also accepts hexadecimal inputs.
-To be considered as such, the input must start with "0x" and contain only valid hex digits (otherwise it's interpreted as text).
+The program accepts hexadecimal inputs.
+The input must start with "0x" and contain only valid hex digits, otherwise it will be interpreted as text.

-Finally see that padding is executed on the client side.
-This has the advantage of hiding the exact length of the input to the server, who already doesn't know anything about the contents of it but may extract information from the length.
+Finally， padding is performed on the client side.
+This has the advantage of hiding the exact length of the input content from the server, thus avoiding the server extracting information from the length, even though the content is fully encrypted.

-Another option would be to perform padding on the server side.
-The padding function would receive the encrypted input and pad it with trivial bit encryptions.
-We could then integrate the padding function inside the ```sha256_fhe``` function computed by the server.
+It is also feasible to perform padding on the server side.
+The padding function would take the encrypted input and pad it with trivial bit encryptions.
+We can then integrate the padding function into the `sha256_fhe` function computed by the server.